eagleisbatman/gap-agriculture-mcp/README.md

 - ✅ TypeScript for production reliability
 - ✅ StreamableHTTP MCP transport

+## 🌍 Geographic Coverage

+**IMPORTANT:** This MCP server relies on [TomorrowNow's Global Access Platform (GAP)](https://tomorrownow.org) for weather data.
+GAP coverage is **limited to specific regions** where TomorrowNow operates.

+**Check GAP availability for your region before deployment.**

+Current GAP coverage includes parts of:
+- East Africa (Kenya, Tanzania, Uganda, Ethiopia, Somalia)
+- Other regions may be available - verify at [tomorrownow.org](https://tomorrownow.org)

+**Note:** The 22 supported crops can be customized for any region, but the server will only work where GAP provides weather data coverage.

 ## 🏃 Quick Start

 ### Prerequisites

 - Node.js >= 18.0.0
 - GAP API Token from [Tomorrow Now](https://tomorrownow.org)
+- **Verify GAP covers your target region**

 ### Local Setup